Helen Caldwell Day Riley: Book: Color, Ebony (Sheed & Ward, 1951)

 The reception of Day Riley's first book was positive, and her second and third gradually drew more acclaim.
-It was serialized in the Biloxi, Mississippi Sun Herald before publication.
-The New York Times noted Color, Ebony, but said little other than it had appeared.
-Daniel Cantwell of the Catholic Labor Alliance in Chicago reviewed it for The American Catholic Sociological Review, writing that it "will help white Catholics know their fellow Catholics of color, their human problems, their human yearnings, their heartaches, their hurt feelings, their problems of Faith, their spiritual depth is an important book.
+Color, Ebony was serialized in the Biloxi, Mississippi Sun Herald before publication.
+The New York Times noted its appearance.
+Daniel Cantwell of the Catholic Labor Alliance in Chicago reviewed it for The American Catholic Sociological Review, writing that it "will help white Catholics know their fellow Catholics of color, their human problems, their human yearnings, their heartaches, their hurt feelings, their problems of Faith, their spiritual depth, [it] is an important book.
 Helen Day in telling the story of her life as she looks back upon it at the age of twenty-three from a bed in a New York tuberculosis sanatorium does all this - and does it superbly well."
-Writing for The Catholic Worker, Jack English wrote that it "is a simply written book, one which is full of hope of what can be accomplished through the Christian techniques inherent in the doctrine of the Mystical Body of Christ.
+Writing for The Catholic Worker, Jack English saod that it "is a simply written book, one which is full of hope of what can be accomplished through the Christian techniques inherent in the doctrine of the Mystical Body of Christ.
 It is a mature book, surprising in one so young, and it is a book which could only be written by a generous person who has been peculiarly formed and blessed by the Holy Spirit.
 For a deep and penetrating analysis of what it is to be a Negro in this country, Color, Ebony is to be recommended."
-The Durham Herald-Sun (North Carolina) said neutrally Color, Ebony is "not intended to inflame, but to light a darkened pathway."
-However, the Commercial Appeal (Memphis, Tennessee) called it "both refreshing and important."
+The Commercial Appeal (Memphis, Tennessee) called it "both refreshing and important."
 In The Tidings, the official archdiocesan newspaper for Los Angeles, John S. Kennedy wrote, "you will probably agree it is one of the most engrossing and inspiring life stories you have ever taken up," and "an altogether exceptional work, this must be on your reading list for the fall and winter."
 He later added it to his recommended list of Christmas books, calling it "heart-breaking and heart-lifting."
-The News & Observer (Raleigh, North Carolina) had the most negative reaction, summarizing the book in few words and calling it "A bill of complaint."
-The Tampa Tribune only gleaned from it that "white people are not all bad."
-Norman Cousins accorded it the honor of running excerpts in his periodical, The Saturday Review of Literature.
-Alma Savage, the Children's Page Editor for Our Sunday Visitor, met the author, saying that she "is as inspiring to meet as the book is to read."
+Norman Cousins ran excerpts in his periodical, The Saturday Review of Literature.
+Alma Savage, the children's page editor for Our Sunday Visitor, met the author, writing that she "is as inspiring to meet as the book is to read."
 Virginia Beck Smith later called Day Riley "A really brilliant writer" in the same publication.
 Charles Alexander in the Albany Democrat-Herald called it "a moving autobiography that rates among the most engrossing life-stories of recent times" and "an altogether exceptional work."

+Day Riley also received some mild editorial pushback for the book from three Southern newspapers.
+The News & Observer (Raleigh, North Carolina) had the most negative reaction, calling it "A bill of complaint."
+The Durham Herald-Sun (North Carolina) said crypitcally that Color, Ebony is "not intended to inflame, but to light a darkened pathway."
+The Tampa Tribune only gleaned from it that "white people are not all bad."